 The Health Care Access Clinic provides a medical home for the estimated one in eight community members without one.
-In 2007, 88% of Clinic patients were residents of Lawrence, Kansas and over 60% of Clinic patients were employed.
+In 2008, 88% of Clinic patients were residents of Lawrence, Kansas and over 54% of Clinic patients were employed (a 14% drop since 2007).
 The diversity of businesses employing clinic patients represents a broad range of industry, and demonstrates businesses struggling in our community to provide health benefits for their employees.
+The Clinic is even exploring providing services at a large business with many temporary or part-time employees to help people find health care to keep this group able-bodied and working.
 Keeping these employees healthy and productive leads to better bottom lines for the businesses and provides opportunities for the advancement of employees towards better income and increased opportunities to secure health coverage for him/herself and family in the future.
-The Clinic helps people find opportunities to live healthier lifestyles, offers health and resource education and counseling and provides the care necessary to meet ones commitments and enjoy a quality life.
-The more individuals in our community to find guidance towards this path, the healthier the community will be as a whole.